fanxiaohong/DGDN/README.md

 Thanks to the authors of ISTA-Net+ and FISTA-Net, our codes are adapted from the open source codes of ISTA-Net+ and FISTA-Net.

 ### Contact
 The code is provided to support reproducible research.
-If the code is giving syntax error in your particular python configuration or some files are missing then you may open an issue or directly email me at fanxiaohong1992@gmail.com or fanxiaohong@smail.xtu.edu.cn
+If the code is giving syntax error in your particular python configuration or some files are missing then you may open an issue or directly email me at fanxiaohong@zjnu.edu.cn or fanxiaohong1992@gmail.com or fanxiaohong@smail.xtu.edu.cn